Plant Import Requirement Changes

 Amendments to Import Requirement 2 – Disinfestation with Methyl Bromide for fruit fly host produce

-These amendments were developed in partnership with Agriculture Victoria with the same changes being introduced into the Victorian Interstate Certification Assurance arrangement ICA-04 Fumigation with Methyl Bromide operational protocol.
+The same changes will be introduced into the Interstate Certification Assurance arrangement ICA-04 Fumigation with Methyl Bromide operational protocol.

 The amendments include:

-Biosecurity Tasmania will only accept certification under ICA-04 protocols that align with the amended IR2 (effectively currently limited to Victorian accredited businesses).
+Biosecurity Tasmania will only accept certification under ICA-04 protocols that align with the amended IR2 (effectively currently limited to Victorian and New South Wales accredited businesses).